fttlov/JCAdvance/README.md

   - **Reconnection Fix:** Fixed an issue where disconnecting Joy-Con (1) and connecting Joy-Con (2) resulted in no input registration.
   - **Battery Info:** Fixed battery tracking (`Alt+I`) for the second Joy-Con.

+  ### 🎮 Hybrid Trigger Architecture: Stick-to-Trigger Emulation (Joy-con SixAxis)

+One of the most notable architectural differences of *JCAdvance* is the **Hybrid Trigger System**.
+Nintendo Joy-Cons physically lack analog triggers—their ZL and ZR buttons are simple digital switches (0 or 1).
+This makes games requiring progressive pressure (like driving simulators, stealth mechanics, or complex aiming) difficult or impossible to play as intended.

+To bypass this hardware bottleneck without sacrificing response times, *JCAdvance* routes both physical inputs and stick axes to the virtual Xbox 360 controller's triggers (LT/RT) simultaneously:

+1. **Physical Digital Buttons (ZL/ZR):** Retain their instant-response mapping.
+When pressed, they immediately send a 100% (fully pressed) signal to the virtual LT/RT.
+This is critical for competitive play, rapid-fire shooting, and instant actions.
+2. **Right Analog Stick (Y-Axis):** Because gyro-aiming completely frees up the right thumb, the Right Stick Y-axis is re-routed to act as a high-precision analog lever for LT/RT.
+   - Moving the stick **Up** gradually presses the Left Trigger (LT).
+   - Moving the stick **Down** gradually presses the Right Trigger (RT).

+#### Key Benefits of this Hybrid Solution:
+* **The Best of Both Worlds:** You do not have to choose between fast digital clicks and slow analog pulls.
+You have both available on the same controller at the same time.
+* **Seamless Mechanics Transition:**
+  * In games like *GTA V/VI*, you can tap **ZL** to instantly lock onto a target, but use the **Right Stick** to smoothly modulate the gas pedal while driving.
+  * In *Red Dead Redemption 2*, you can use the digital buttons for standard shooting, but easily switch to the Right Stick for the precise analog pressure required during the "Dead Eye" duel sequences.
+* **Ergonomic efficiency:** Since gyro-aiming is done via motion, your right thumb naturally rests on the right stick anyway.
+Transforming the stick into dual-analog paddles makes perfect use of an otherwise idle thumb.

   ### Gyro Motion Space
   This option controls how the gyroscope interprets hand movements into mouse/stick movements depending on the tilt of your wrist (clockwise or counter-clockwise) and how you hold the gamepad (face buttons pointing toward you or horizontally).
 In DSAdvance, "0" is a hard-coded value.
 Now we have all 3 modes from the JoyShockLibrary creator: 0, 1, 2. <br>